redmop/sanoid/README.md

  	This will process your sanoid.conf file, create snapshots, then purge expired ones.

++ --configdir

+	Specify a location for the config file named sanoid.conf.
+Defaults to /etc/sanoid

 + --take-snapshots

 	This will process your sanoid.conf file, create snapshots, but it will NOT purge expired ones.
 Note that snapshots are not atomic relative to one another.